qmacro/qmacro.github.io/src/posts/2024-04-10-avoid-design-time-cap-server-restarts-when-maintaining-local-data-files.md

 ## Normal behaviour

+Sometimes when marshalling data for an OData CREATE operation, for example, I'll use a file to store the JSON payload for such an operation.
 If I were to create or maintain the contents of a file called `data.json` in the project root, for example, like this:

 ```shell
 touch data.json